 Anxiety (irritability, nervous, obsessive-compulsive, insecurity, racing thoughts, restlessness)

 Libido (lack of sex drive for women and men, orgasm issues, erectile dysfunction, etc

 What Causes Messed Up Brain Chemistry?

-For me, this resulted in hypothyroidism, female hormone imbalance, adrenal fatigue, periodic depression, anxiety, low mood, bad PMS symptoms, and lack of motivation.
+For me, this frayed feedback loop resulted in hypothyroidism, female hormone imbalance, burnout, periodic depression, anxiety, low mood, bad PMS symptoms, and lack of motivation.
 I worked on the hormone balance piece, but as I mentioned, I didn’t get the results I wanted because I was missing the brain chemistry piece.

-So, I tested my main neurotransmitters, a simple urine test though this lab.
+So, I tested my main neurotransmitters, a simple urine test.

 My eyes almost popped out of my head when I got the results back.
 Every single neurotransmitter tested was abysmally low.
 They should be in the 80 percentile range, and mine are mostly all around the 5% range.
 Finally, this explained it!
 I felt so relieved but knew I had a lot of work to do to repair the deficiencies.

 So.
 How Did I Get Here?